sjoerdev/sjoerdev.github.io/content/projects/voxel-engine.md

 ---
 title: "Voxel Engine"
-summary: "This engine tries to ray-trace pure voxels as fast as possible without sacrificing dynamic geometry."
+summary: "This engine tries to ray-trace pure voxels as fast as possible without sacrificing dynamic geometry"
-description: "This is a 3d graphics engine that focusses on rendering voxels as fast as possible without sacrificing dynamic geometry."
+description: "This is a 3d graphics engine that focusses on rendering voxels as fast as possible without sacrificing dynamic geometry"

 cover:
     image: "images/voxel/voxelengine5.png"